 speaker

 Chief Financial Officer

 Thank you very much.
-So we're not changing our guidance on cash runway and profitability.
+So, you know, we're not changing our guidance on cash runway and profitability.
 As we stated before, we continue to expect that our 2025 operating expenses will remain in line.
-And obviously, the only impact we've seen here from a revenue perspective is some transient inventory dynamics and a little bit of an impact related to the switching to samples.
-But as we look forward, we expect the launch of C3G, which is a target for Q3, to conveniently contribute to our top line.
+And obviously, the only impact we've seen here from a revenue perspective is some, you know, transient inventory dynamics and a little bit of an impact related to the switching to samples.
+But, you know, as we look forward, We expect the launch in C3G, which is targeted for Q3, to meaningfully contribute to our top line, so we're maintaining our guidance as discussed.

+speaker